Towards a provably resilient scheme for graph-based watermarking: Canonical reducible permutation graphs

-{\it Proof}: Direct from Theorem~\ref{thm:charac-T} and from the straightforward conditions in the definitions of self-labeling reducible graphs, type-$1$ trees and type-$2$ trees, all of which can be easily verified in linear time. $\Box$
+\begin{corollary}The recognition of canonical reducible permutation graphs can be achieved in linear time.\end{corollary} Direct from Theorem~\ref{thm:charac-T} and from the definitions of self-labeling reducible flow graphs, Type-$1$ and Type-$2$ representative trees, all of whose conditions can be verified in linear time easily. $\Box$